 San Giovanni Old Pharmacy

 Five minutes from Piazza Garibaldi, is San Giovanni Old Pharmacy, an apothecary that dates back to 1201.
-The pharmacy was run by Benedictine Monks until 1766.
+The pharmacy was run by Benedictine Monks until 1766 when it closed.
 Then in 1959 it was bought by the state and reopened to the public.
 It won’t take long to get around, but the cool, shady building will give you some respite from the hot sun and at just a a couple of euros to visit, it’s a wonderful chance to see 16th -17th century frescoes and all the apothecary vases, mortars and equipment used by the monks.

 UNESCO Creative City of Gastronomy

 In 2015 Parma was officially invited to take part in the UNESCO Creative Cities Network, making it the first Italian Creative City of Gastronomy.
 This year saw the city’s first City of Gastronomy, a celebration of food with chefs from all over Italy and the world descending on Parma for workshops, pop-ups and tastings.
 Parma’s proximity to the sea and the low damp plains make it an ideal location to create many products including Coppa di Parma, Salame, Felino, the Black Truffle of Fragno and Proscuitto di Parma.
-Making it ideal for visiting foodies, maybe not so ideal if like me, you bought a pair of trousers before you visited Parma which no longer fitted by the end.
+Making it perfect for visiting foodies, maybe not so ideal if like me, you bought a pair of trousers before you visited Parma which no longer fitted by the end.
 Awkward.

 Palazzo della Pilotta

 You can’t really miss the Palazza della Pilotta, the imposing building was once built for the Farnese family, but now it is home to the Archeology Museum, the National Gallery (where you’ll find Leonardo da Vinci’s, Head of a Woman) and my favourite, the wooden theatre.
 The incredible, ornate theatre was built entirely from wood but made to look like expensive marble for the Farnese family between 1617 and 1618.
 However, it wasn’t put too much use, unfortunately they didn’t realise just how expensive it would be to run a show there… still it look impressive for when guests came to visit.
-It was bombed in 1944 although was later restructured in 1956 and now you can still see examples of baroque work.
+It was bombed in 1944 although was later restructured in 1956 and now you can still see examples of the baroque carpentry.

-An impressive, octagonal, building, the medieval baptistery represents the eight day of creation, rebirth through immersion and is still used today.
+An impressive, octagonal, building, the medieval baptistery represents the eight day of creation, rebirth through immersion, and is still used today.
 Whether you take an interest in the history and religious importance or just marvel at the structure made in pink Verona marble and with four tiers of open galleries, it’s well worth visiting.
 Again, you’ll find more ornate frescoes (spoiler alert, Italy is big on frescoes) and the dome of the baptistery was frescoed in the 13th century and is influenced by Byzantine iconographic models.
 Get ready for neck ache.

 Museum Glauco Lombardi